italiangrid/storm/release-notes/yaim-storm/4.3.2/index.md

 ---
-layout: release_note_component
+layout: default
 title: "YAIM StoRM v.4.3.2 release notes"
 release_date: "03.06.2013"
-release_description: "This was the first update for StoRM in EMI-3."
-release_title: "StoRM v.1.11.1"
-release_version: "StoRM-v1.11.1"
-component:
-      name: "YAIM StoRM"
-      package: "yaim-storm"
-      version: "4.3.2"
 rfcs:
    - id: STOR-113
-          type: bug
-          title: The StoRM YAIM module does not try to configure permissions on existing configured storage areas.
-It is assumed (and documented) that the correct permissions are set by the system administrator before running YAIM.
+     title: YAIM should not try to configure user permissions on all storage areas
    - id: STOR-130
-          type: bug
-          title: StoRM GridHTTPs server is now correctly registered to start at system boot.
+     title: Ensure storm-gridhttps-server starts automatically on boot.
 ---

+## YAIM StoRM v.
+4.3.2

+Released on **{{ page.release_date }}**

+### Description

+This release provides several bug fixes.

+### Bug fixes

+{% include list-rfcs.liquid %}

+### Installation and configuration

+You can find information about upgrade, clean installation and configuration of StoRM services in the [System Admininistration Guide][storm-sysadmin-guide] of the [Documentation][storm-documentation] section.

+### Known issues

+None at the moment

+[storm-documentation]: {{site.baseurl}}/documentation.html
+[storm-sysadmin-guide]: {{site.baseurl}}/documentation/sysadmin-guide/1.11.1